end2endzone/win32Arduino/INSTALL.md

 # Install #

-The library does not need to be installed on the system (it does not provide an installation package).
-It is deployed using a zip archive which only contains the source code which must be compiled to be used by other applications and libraries.
+The library does not provide an installation package.
+It is deployed using a zip archive which only contains source code.
+Other applications/libraries must compile the source code locally to use the library functionalities.

-The following steps show how to install the library:
+The following steps show how other projects can find and use the library:

 1) Download the source code from an existing [tags](http://github.com/end2endzone/win32Arduino/tags) and extract the content to a local directory (for example `c:\projects\win32Arduino` or `~/dev/win32Arduino`).

-2) Define the environment variable `WIN32ARDUINO_HOME` to the location where the source code was extracted so that other projects may find the library.
+2) Define the environment variable `WIN32ARDUINO_HOME` to the location where the source code was extracted.